If the time has come to purchase your first SAN, there are many challenges to overcome before you can reap the benefits of centralized storage.

 There are many elements in the SAN purchasing process.
 Let's look at the ones that can help you specify a system to meet your organization's goals.

 Business goals, tech specs

 The starting point in a SAN purchasing strategy is to determine the business' needs -- both present and future -- in terms of data management and storage.
-The first step is to hold assessment meetings with those areas of the business that use the SAN in order to create a picture of the organisation's storage requirements for the next three to five years.
+The first step is to hold assessment meetings with those areas of the business that use the SAN in order to create a picture of the organization's storage requirements for the next three to five years.

 If disk cost and power consumption are issues, you may need to look for a SAN that allows intelligent disk tiering and data migration.
 You will also need to consider the backup options available to safeguard your data and how quickly the system can be restored in a disaster recovery situation.

-If the SAN is intended to form the heart of new working practices for your organisation -- for example, as a backbone for server virtualisation – you will need to think about different requirements.
+If the SAN is intended to form the heart of new working practices for your organization -- for example, as a backbone for server virtualization – you will need to think about different requirements.
 These include the ability to boot virtual servers directly from the SAN itself and apply thin provisioning to grow virtual drives intelligently, such as is available from manufacturers such as Compellent Technologies and 3PAR.

 Evaluating SAN vendors

 Once you have determined the relevant business goals and the technical specs, you can begin the vendor evaluation process.
 Many SAN vendors and SAN resellers offer free educational seminars that showcase different systems and provide Q&A sessions with industry experts.